Kirkbi

-Kirkbi A/S (Kirkbi) is a Danish investment management company headquartered in Billund, Denmark, that serves as a family office to manage the fortune of the Kristiansen family, the current owners of the Lego Group.
-It owns 75% of The Lego Group, 47.5% of Merlin Entertainments and BrainPop.
+Kirkbi A/S is a Danish investment management company headquartered in Billund, Denmark, that serves as a family office to manage the fortune of the Kristiansen family, the current owners of the Lego Group.
+It owns 75% of The Lego Group, 47.5% of Merlin Entertainments, and 100% of BrainPop.

 Kirkbi has additional offices in Copenhagen as well as Baar in Switzerland.